perriera/for_interfaces/injections/INSTALL.md

  - [ ] Select the forth large icon from the top left (for `RUN AND DEBUG`) and press the Green arrow.

+	**Note**: For your initial run (*assuming the gdb issue mentioned below is not occuring*) the break point will be landed on **twice**.
+This is because both the mold_interface.cpp and the dock_instance.cpp source files make use of the same test_interface.cpp.

 > In the case VSC recommends adding *C/C++ Extention pack* and *CMake Tools* Extensions select **Install/Yes**

 ### Note